skx/assembler/README.md

 # Internals

-The core of our code consists of three simple packages:
+The core of our code consists of a small number of simple packages:

 * A simple tokenizer [lexer/lexer.go](lexer/lexer.go)
 * A simple parser [parser/parser.go](parser/parser.go)